PASTAplus/auth/docs/api/parameters.md

         - The body JSON had incorrect structure or was missing a required field
         - An unsupported MIME type was specified in the Accept header
 - `401 Unauthorized`
+    - The user could not be authenticated
-    - The client did not provide a valid authentication token
+    - The user did not provide an authentication token, or the token was expired or otherwise invalid
 - `403 Forbidden`
-    - The client is not authorized to execute method or access resource
+    - The user is authenticated but does not have the necessary permissions to perform the requested action
 - `5xx Internal Server Error`
     - An unexpected error occurred on the server
-    - The response body may not be well-formed JSON or XML in this case.
+    - The response body may not be well-formed JSON or XML in this case

 # Examples